Hub and spoke meetings

 This book is a modern, comprehensive, and eminently readable introduction to what Tahira calls people-centric, purpose-driven meeting design.
 Unlike older books, it covers the impact of digital technology (apps, online meetings, and social media marketing) on the meetings world, includes a healthy dollop of the relevance of learning theory to meeting design, and manages to squeeze in trade shows, accessibility, and wellness in a fairly short book.

 Yes, other meeting industry books contain more detailed information about event logistics.
 Things like working with DMCs and writing RFPs.
-Tahira focuses on the important big picture issues, with a well chosen mix of detailed contributions from trusted industry sources.
+Tahira focuses on important big-picture issues, with a well-chosen mix of detailed contributions from trusted industry sources.
 Intentional Event Design doesn’t tell you everything you need to know to design an effective event.
 But I think it’s a solid and accessible introduction to meeting design that’s well worth reading.

 Conferences That Work: Creating Events That People Love (ebook, paperback, or both)